ratnavis/codingingis/README.md

 For others, and for future me, here some notes on how I created this (jupyter-) book

 - 90 % can be found in the jupyter-book documentation on [jupyterbook.org](https://jupyterbook.org)
-- to build the book, I implemented the approach "[Automatically host your book with GitHub Actions](https://jupyterbook.org/publish/gh-pages.html#automatically-host-your-book-with-github-actions)"
+- to build the book, I implemented the approach "[Automatically host your book with GitHub Actions](https://jupyterbook.org/publish/gh-pages.html#automatically-host-your-book-with-github-actions)" which means that I dont need a local installation of jupyter books
 - I modified the github action yaml file in such a way that:
   - latex dependencies are installed on the server instance
   - a pdf version of the book is also built [using Latex](https://jupyterbook.org/advanced/pdf.html#id5)